MyProjects-5/Accenture-Data_Analytics-Virtual_Internship/README.md

-# Accenture Virtual Internship Tasks
+# Accenture Virtual Internship Task

 ### Overview :-
 This repository documents my experience and learnings from the Data Analytics Virtual Internship with Accenture, completed in March-April.
 Throughout the internship, I gained hands-on experience in various aspects of data analytics, including presenting to clients, data visualization, storytelling, data cleaning, modeling, project understanding, and more.